How to Qualify for Medicare and Medicaid

 How Much Does Medicaid Cost?

 Medicaid costs will differ from state to state.
-Interested persons should contact their state’s Medicaid office for more information.
+Interested persons should contact their state’s Medicaid agency for more information.

 Who Is Eligible for Medicaid?